AmelieHenry/AmelieHenry/README.md

 - 👀 I’m interested in creating interactive websites and useful apps.
 - 🌱 I’m currently learning python, ruby, SQL and javascript.
 - 💞️ I’m looking to collaborate on anything!
 I love to collaborate.
-- 📫 How to reach me : message me on GitHub.
+- 📫 How to reach me : message me on GitHub or Discord me: Amélie#8321